microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/nlp.md

 :   Base class for a pre or post processing step.

     Brief:
         Just duplicate input_ids for decoder(TokenizerDecoder).
-For tasks like 'BertTokenizerQATaskDecoder' which need to use the same input_ids for decoder.
+For tasks like 'BertTokenizerQADecoder' which need to use the same input_ids for decoder.
         However, input_ids has its consumers, it will merged and removed in the next step.
 So we need to duplicate one.
         The new output 'input_ids_1' will be kept as a new output in graph.
     Args: